Skip to content

 Tax and subsidy logic

 In the Canton of Ticino, PV investments are 100% deductible as property maintenance – for both first-time installations and replacements.
 Costs can be spread over several tax periods if needed, further improving tax optimization.
-Ticino does not offer a general cantonal PV bonus.
-The relevant incentives are the Pronovo one-time payment, full tax deductibility as property maintenance (spreadable over several tax periods), and attractive feed-in tariffs from local utilities (AET, AIL Lugano, AEC Bellinzona).
-Individual municipalities grant additional contributions.
+Ticino funds PV via the Fondo Energie Rinnovabili (FER): in addition to the Pronovo one-time payment, a cantonal top-up of 50% of the federal one-time payment (RU), max.
+CHF 250,000 per system.
+Since 1 Jan 2026 there is also a guaranteed minimum feed-in payment (Rmin FER) of 4.0 Rp./kWh (<30 kW) or 5.0 Rp./kWh (30–150 kW without self-consumption).
+On top of this come the full tax deduction as property maintenance and some municipal contributions.
+Grid operators: AET, AIL Lugano, AEC Bellinzona.

 Permits and energy law